sukiletxe/sukiletxe.eu/posts/blog/phonetic-symbols-part-1-reading.md

 I don't know much about how screen readers behave when rendering these symbols in Braille.
 I know that both NVDA and JAWS don't display them correctly, but they offer facilities to include Braille tables.
 The  links above include Braille tables for JAWS, but if you use a different Braille code for phonetic symbols (as Spanish speakers do) you are out of luck.
 I know that Fonos, a program to write phonetic symbols in Spanish which is included in [Uni2Bra], includes a jbt file which uses the Spanish Braille code.
 I will talk about this program in another post.

 Regarding NVDA, I know that there exists a way to convert JBT files into NVDA compatible ones.
 I will investigate this and update this post when I find something.
+However, probably a configuration profile would be in order, as some symbols would be replaced by incorrect representations.

 [Uni2Bra]: ftp://ftp.once.es/pub/utt/tiflosoftware/Miscelanea/uni2bra.zip